-Mike Kwatinetz is a founding General Partner with Azure Capital Partners where he specializes in software and related infrastructure technologies.
-His current board memberships are Chairish, Education.com, JumpStart, Le Tote, Medsphere, Open Road and Silkroad and he led Azure's investment in FilterEasy, Maker Media, Coffee Meets Bagel, Sprinklr and Tripping.
+Mike Kwatinetz is a founding General Partner with Azure Capital Partners where he specializes in consumer companies, software and related infrastructure technologies.
+His current board memberships are Chairish, Education.com, Le Tote, Medsphere, Open Road and Silkroad and he led Azure's investment in FilterEasy, GotIt, Maker Media, Coffee Meets Bagel, Luma, Sprinklr and Tripping.
 He also served on the boards of Bill Me Later (acquired by eBay), BlogHer (acquired by SheKnows), Cooking.com (acquired by Target), Julep (acquired by Warburg Pincus), Rooftop Media (acquired by Amazon.com), TripIt (acquired by Concur), TopTier (acquired by SAP), Wildseed (acquired by AOL), Prospect Park, and Woodbury Computer Associates (acquired by JWP).
 Other representative investments include VMware (acquired by EMC).
 Mike’s blog, SoundBytes II, is a continuation of his widely read technology investment strategy newsletter.

 Prior to Azure, Mike was Group Head of Technology Research, a Managing Director and the senior software and hardware analyst at several major investment banks, including Credit Suisse First Boston, Deutsche Bank Securities and PaineWebber.
 Mike was also a senior research analyst at Sanford Bernstein & Co.